Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

 #### 4. Other
       - login using hanover microsoft email
-      - push notifications for customers to know when order is complete.
+      - push notifications for customers to know when order is complete

 ---